Zaki-1052/GPTPortal/README.md

 #### How do I troubleshoot common issues during installation or operation?

 For installation issues, ensure that all prerequisites are met and that you've followed the installation steps correctly.
 Common operational issues can often be resolved by checking your OpenAI API key and internet connection.
 For more specific problems, refer to the troubleshooting section in this README.
+Specifically, I've attached a more thorough guide of detailed steps for setup [**here**](#guide-basic-setup--use).
+The most common mistake people make is not renaming/creating the `.env` to the specified format, either by leaving it as `.env.example`, or not copying the variables correctly.
+Be sure that your file is properly titled `.env` and matches the given example.
+If you've forgotten or done it incorrectly, you'll see an error message similar to this user [**here**](https://github.com/Zaki-1052/GPTPortal/issues/2), to which the solution is elucidated and shown in a YouTube clip [**here**](https://github.com/Zaki-1052/GPTPortal/issues/2#issuecomment-1817986058) and [**here**](https://youtube.com/clip/UgkxQl6762PzwyHpZ4ial0lrzLRjZecMxR5-?si=KwcMlk8Jb8Vzu2U5).

 #### What are the costs associated with using this portal?

 The costs depend on your usage of the OpenAI API.
 OpenAI charges based on the number of tokens processed.
 Monitor your usage on your OpenAI dashboard, and consider setting limits to control expenses.
 The API key section in this README has links to OpenAI's pricing details.
+Specifically, I explain token costs in great detail [**here**](#token-costs-explained).

 #### Is my data secure when using this chatbot portal?

-Data security is a priority.
-However, as with any web application, ensure that you follow best practices such as using secure connections and not sharing sensitive information through the chatbot.
-The `.env` file ensures your API key and other sensitive data are stored securely.
+Yes.
+Once you clone this repository locally, the information is sent only through the APIs to the respective AI companies (OpenAI and Google), both of whom at least claim to respect data privacy via API (in contrast to publicly available frontends like ChatGPT and Bard).
+The `.env` file ensures your API key and other sensitive data are stored securely, as they are ignored via the `.gitignore` file, so even if you accidentally submit a Pull Request, nobody will see your key.

 #### I don't see the `.env` file in my finder.
 Where do I add my key?

 If you're using the OS to edit the file and add your credentials, you'll see the hidden files on a Mac with `CMD+Shift+.`.
 Windows should display the file regardless of its status.
 You can then use a simple text editor (no need for an IDE!) in order to add the necessary information.
+This can be done by right-clicking the file and using "Open In" to select the default "TextEdit", and pasting the required info.
+Remember to either make a new file to this effect or rename the `.env.example` file to `.env` so that the server knows to look for it!

 ### Where can I find more resources to learn about GPT-4 and API integrations?

 For more in-depth knowledge about GPT-4 and API integrations, visit [OpenAI's Documentation](https://platform.openai.com) and explore the various guides and tutorials available there.
 Additionally, the links provided in the 'Relevant Links' section of this README offer valuable resources.
+The respective sections can be found [here](#relevant-links), [here](#author-links--custom-gpts), and [here](#research-papers).
 Please fully read the entire page before raising an issue.
 Thank you!

 ### Updates